-If the securities being registered on this form are being offered in connection with the formation of a holding company and there is compliance with General Instruction G , check the following box. \Box If this form is filed to register additional securities for an offering pursuant to Rule 462(b) under the Securities Act of 1933, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. \square If this form is a post-effective amendment filed pursuant to Rule 462(d) under the Securities Act of 1933, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering.
+If the securities being registered on this form are being offered in connection with the formation of a holding company and there is compliance with General Instruction G, check the following box. \Box check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. \Box

+If this form is filed to register additional securities for an offering pursuant to Rule 462(b) under the Securities Act of 1933,

+If this form is a post-effective amendment filed pursuant to Rule 462(d) under the Securities Act of 1933, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering.

-Title of Each Class of Securities to be Registered Amount to Be Registered (1) Proposed Maximum Aggregate Offering Price (1) Amount of Registration Fee (2) 8% Senior Notes due 2018 \$700,000,000 100% \$ 700,000,000 \$ 80,220 (3) Guarantee of 8% Senior Notes due 2018 (4)
+CALCULATIC Registered Registered (1) Proposed Maximum Offering Price Per Note (1) 0 Proposed Maximum Aggregate Offering Price (1) Amount of Registration Fee (2) 8% Senior Notes due 2018 \$300,000,000 100% \$ 300,000,000 \$ 34,380 Guarantee of 8% Senior Notes due - - - -

-- (1) Estimated solely for the purpose of calculating the registration fee pursuant to Rule 457 under the Securities Act of 1933, as amended (the "Securities Act"). - (2) Pursuant to Rule 457(f)(2) of the Securities Act, the registration fee has been estimated based on the book value of the securities to be received by the registrant in exchange for the securities to be issued hereunder in the exchange offer described herein. - (3) Previously paid. - (4) Pursuant to Rule 457(n) under the Securities Act, no separate fee is payable with respect to the guarantee.
+(1) Estimated solely for the purpose of calculating the registration fee pursuant to Rule 457 under the Securities Act of 1933, as amended (the "Securities Act").

+(2) Pursuant to Rule 457(f)(2) of the Securities Act, the registration fee has been estimated based on the book value of the securities to be received by the registrant in exchange for the securities to be issued hereunder in the exchange offer described herein.

+(3) Pursuant to Rule 457(n) under the Securities Act, no separate fee is payable with respect to the guarantee.